 And that’s not even getting into GMO food and the benefits of eating organic.
-I’m not comfortable with the thought of someone wearing a hazmat suit to spray my food (to the point that the food actually needs to be genetically modified to withstand the amount of chemicals they’re being treated with to not DIE 😳).
+I’m not comfortable with the thought of someone wearing a hazmat suit to spray my food (to the point that the food actually needs to be genetically modified to withstand the number of chemicals they’re being treated with to not DIE 😳).
 That food continues to carry residues of neurotoxic chemicals that are known to harm your cells, weaken your immune system, and cause cancer and other life-threatening illness.
 Oh yeah, and it harms the environment.

 Some things are completely out of our hands, but the food we eat doesn’t need to be one of them.
 We can each do our own research and decide for ourselves what we’re comfortable with and what we’re not.
 The EWG is a great site that I reference a lot.
 Some of the things they review include household cleaners, beauty products, sunscreen, food, and water.
 Check out the EWG’s “Dirty Dozen” and “Clean 15” report for more information on the produce you consume.